Wrestle Kingdom 2: Tournaments

-Select a wrestler and then compete in a tournament for a championship.
+The players can select a wrestler and then compete in a tournament for a championship.
 Winning a championship with certain wrestlers unlocks hidden wrestlers.
 The championships available are the IWGP Heavyweight Championship at the G1 Climax, the IWGP Junior Heavyweight Championship at Best of the Super Juniors, the Triple Crown Heavyweight Championship at Champion Carnival, and the World Junior Heavyweight Championship at the Super J-Cup.

 Campaign Mode

 In this mode the player must select a specific wrestling event and then prepare a stable of wrestlers to compete against the computer.
 At the events matches are put together and then wagers are made for power-ups and unlockables such as wrestlers, moves, and items.
 The type of match is determined based on the event selected.
 There are a large number of locations and events in this mode and more appear as the player progresses.

 Extras

 Wrestle Kingdom 2 features a variety of extra material.
 The bios include character stats, championship history, and in some cases digital autographs.
 The interviews available are with Gedo, Genichiro Tenryu, Hiroshi Tanahashi, Jado, Jyushin Thunder Liger, Kaz Hayashi, Keiji Mutoh, Kensuke Sasaki, Koji Kanemoto, Manabu Nakanishi, Masahiro Chono, Minoru, Satoshi Kojima, Shinsuke Nakamura, Taiyō Kea, Tatsumi Fujinami, Tiger Mask, Toshiaki Kawada, Wataru Inoue, Yoshihiro Takayama, and Yuji Nagata.